TGAC/COPO-documentation/user-guide/datafile.rst

 Description bundle
 ---------------------------
-The description bundle section is located below the description metadata section (see: :ref:`datafile-wizard-label`).
-Currently described datafiles are listed here in a tabular format.
+The description bundle section is located below the description metadata section, and to the bottom of the description wizard (see: :ref:`datafile-wizard-label`).
+This section lists currently described datafiles in a tabular format.
+The following features are provided, which will be demonstrated in relevant contexts:

-The user can add datafiles to the description bundle at any stage of the description.
-Also, datafiles may be removed at any time from the description bundle.
-Details of this feature is deferred to a relevant context.
+1. The user can add datafiles to the description bundle at any stage of the description.
+Also, datafiles can be removed at any time from the description bundle.

-The user can access and, in many cases, individually edit datafiles in the description bundle.
-This feature will be elaborated upon in a relevant context.
+2. The user can access and, in many cases, edit metadata for individual datafiles in the description bundle.

-Beside every datafile in the description is a view button (depicted as a green plus sign to the left of a datafile.
-See: :ref:`datafile-wizard-label`).
-This may be clicked to view the metadata assigned to the datafile in the stage.
-This is particularly useful when the datafiles in the bundle may potentially have different metadata.
+#.
+The view button (green plus sign to the left of a datafile, see: :ref:`datafile-wizard-label`) beside a datafile provide a means of viewing metadata assigned to the datafile in the stage.
+This is particularly useful in situations that datafiles in the bundle may potentially have different metadata.

+#.
 The description bundle section has a search functionality for filtering datafiles in the bundle.
-Closely associated with the search functionality are the **Select all**, **Select filtered**, and **Select none** controls, which may be used to select and apply metadata to subsets of datafiles in the description bundle.
-More detail will be provided about bundle `subsetting` later.
+This functionality may be used in conjunction with record selection controls such as **Select all**, **Select filtered**, and **Select none** to apply metadata (and perform other tasks) to subsets of datafiles in the description bundle.
+This is a way of `subsetting` the description bundle.

+As mentioned, these features will be demonstrated subsequently in relevant contexts.